 - Note; at this point in time, CloudWatch does not natively support monitoring of memory.
 However, this can be done quite easily with custom CloudWatch Metrics through the use of either network monitoring scripts or the Systems Manager Stage Manager

 - What is consuming memory?
 Perhaps this is normal and expected or perhaps you have a memory leak that needs fixing.

-- Correlating memory utilization with page file usage and disk IO may reveal a misconfigured operating system.
+- Correlating memory utilisation with page file usage and disk IO may reveal a mis-configured operating system.

 - Disk performance

 - If disk IO is higher than expected, evaluate what is causing this.
 For example, does the server have insufficient memory and thus is using swap excessively?

 - If this is a database server, perhaps tuning the database engine to make better use of resources should be considered.